In this article

 • Large businesses (251 or more employees): $50 million or more in annual revenue

 It's important to point out that these are just broad indicators.
 Defining small, medium, and large businesses is often based on various factors, including industry, number of employees, and revenue.
-You’ll need to set attainable targets for growth based on your specific circumstances.
+You’ll need to set attainable targets for growth based on your company’s circumstances.

 How to report annual business revenue on a credit card application